Send form input as an array to PHP script

 This makes it easier to keep the individual fields apart.

-More possibilities
+More Possibilities

 Of course you can also transfer any number of arrays next to each other and combine them with non-array fields:

-<form action="script.php" method="post"> <input name="field[]" value="" /> <input name="field[]" value="" /> <input name="otherarray[]" value="" /> <input name="normalfield" value="" /> <input name="otherarray[]" value="" /> </form>
+<form action="script.php" method="post"> <input name="field[]" value=""> <input name="field[]" value=""> <input name="otherarray[]" value=""> <input name="normalfield" value=""> <input name="otherarray[]" value=""> </form>

-And read out in PHP:
+And then read out in PHP:

 $field = $_POST['field']; $otherarray = $_POST['otherarray']; $normalfield = $_POST['normalfield']; foreach ($field as $value) echo $value; foreach ($otherarray as $value) echo $value; echo $normalfield;

 With this, you can define already in the form, in which form the data should be available later.
+In addition, as you can see, we are completely free in the arrangement and can mix normal fields between array fields.
+The order doesn't matter.

 About the Author